 In national anthem flag represents as flag of the Crescent and Star.
 It is hoisted on several important days of the year including Republic Day, Independence Day and Defence Day of Pakistan.
 It is also hoisted every morning at schools, offices and government buildings to the sound of the national anthem and lowered again before sunset.
-On Wagah border Lahore national flag rising and lowering ceremony is carried out each day with great pomp and enthusiasm attended by hundreds of spectators.
+On Wagah border Lahore national flag raising and lowering ceremony is carried out each day with great pomp and enthusiasm attended by hundreds of spectators.
 The government of Pakistan has pronounced rules about the flying of the flag.
 It is to be displayed at full mast on 23 March of each year, marking the adoption of the Lahore Resolution in 1940 and the Declaration of the Republic of Pakistan in 1956, and on 14 August in celebration of Independence Day, when Pakistan was carved out from British India as a home for Indian Muslims.

 History and symbolism of National flag of Pakistan